FiachraCI/fiachra-holland-portfolio-site/README.md

 1. As a potential employer, I want to be able to view the site owners skills, work history and previous projects to help me determine if this person would be a good fit for my business
 1. As a potential employer, I want to know if this person is currently employed
 1. As a potential employer, I want to be able to see the site owners repo files for previous projects to assess their organizational and workflow skills
-1. As a potential employer, I want to be able to contact the site owner to discuss employment
+1. As a potential employer/collaborator, I want to be able to contact the site owner to discuss employment/collaboration
 1. As a potential employer, I want to be able to download a copy of the site owners CV
 1. As a charitable organization , I want to be able to determine if the site owner is interested in working on a project with potential financial constraints in place
 1. As a potential collaborator, I want to be able to view the site owners social links to keep up to date with their work/projects
-1. As an interested employer/collaborator, I want to be able to contact the site owner
 1. As a general user, I want to get feedback on any form submissions on the site to confirm contact has been successful

 ### **Wireframe Files**